svenpetersen1965/Project-overview/README.md

   * <a href="https://github.com/svenpetersen1965/RS232-loopback">RS-232 Loopback</a> Rev. 0, a loop back connector for testing serial interfaces<br>
   * <a href="https://github.com/svenpetersen1965/Stepper_Motor_Controller">Stepper Motor Controller</a> Rev. 0
   * <a href="https://github.com/svenpetersen1965/Framemeister_Overlay_English">Keyboard Overlay for the Framemeister RC</a>
+  * <a href="https://github.com/svenpetersen1965/DIN-connector_soldering-aid-The-Potato">The Potato</a> Rev. 0: A DIN connector soldering-aid